 The beginning of living like a local in Italy starts with your month in Florence, Italy, the birthplace of the Renaissance.
 Take the required 130-hour TEFL course and learn how to teach English.
 Learn how to write up lesson plans and do your practice teaching to hone your skills.

 A perfect start to your time in Italy, Florence is romantic, enchanting and utterly irresistible.
 Fill up on world-class art and gourmet Tuscan cuisine.
 Florence is made for walking because extraordinary art and architecture masterpieces appear at every turn.
 You are living in a gourmet paradise where eating and drinking exceedingly well is mandatory.

 One month (to take the TEFL course) to 12 months.

 Not included.
-You will need to apply for and receive your student visa before you depart for Italy and you can only apply for the visa no longer than 90-days before departure.
+You will need to apply for and receive your student visa before you depart for Italy and you can only apply for the visa within 90-days before departure.
 Costs can vary and are generally between $50 and $75.
-GeoVisions will supply the necessary documents for the Italian Consulate, and you will also need to provide documentation and letters on your own.
+GeoVisions will supply the necessary documents that you will need for the Italian Consulate, and you will also need to provide documentation and letters on your own.
 GeoVisions has a checklist for you before you go for your visa interview.

-You will want to arrive Florence at least a week before the TEFL classes begin to secure housing for the month.
+You will want to arrive in Florence at least a week before the TEFL classes begin to secure housing for the month.
 You will take the course during the dates below.
 After the graduation date, you can start your paying job legally and remain in Italy for the next 11 months.

 Jan 21, 2019 TEFL begins - Feb 15 graduation.